Adrian925492/Docker/module1_note.md

 * **[CTRL + P + Q]** will detach currently attached container
 * **docker restart** will restart the container, launch run command, but will not remove and recreate container.
 The command will restart already created container, so all fs diffs will be kept.
 * **docker exec <id or name> <command>** - Will execute command inside given docker image.
 The *-it* flag will make it in interactive mode.
 The *-u 0* parameter will do the command by root user (UID of the root user is 0).
 * **docker build <build context>** will build image basing on its dockerfile.
 The dockerfile has to exists inside build context (build context is a path).
 If we do not use any COPY or ADD command, we do not need any directory as build context, we can injest the Dockerfile to the docker build directly.
 In such situation the command would look like **docker build - < Dockerfile**.
 The **-** means we use nothing as build context, and the **<** means we inject directly the given dockerfile.
+If we have experimental features enabled, we can use *--squash* flag.
+The docker, after building all layrs will squash them to only one, big layer, and the final image will have just that single layer.
+* **docker network connect [container_name] [network_name]** - allows to connect the given docker container to the given network name in runtime.

 ## Docker environmental variables
 * **DOCKER_HOST** - specifies url of socket for docker engine.
 By changing it, we can reorder connection between docker client and docker engine.

 ## Commands fo getting info about the running OS